gbif/hp-sanbi/_posts/2022-09-12-GBIF-Data-Use-Club.md

 Don’t miss out on these opportunities!
 Join in on the fun today.

-For more information about the club, news and events, and resources for using data: Data Use Club [Click here](https://www.gbif.org/data-use-club)
+For more information about the club, news and events, and resources for using data:  [Click here](https://www.gbif.org/data-use-club)